Project Management With Client Access

 Is Thicket's Client Access Right for You?

-We'd rather you know the honest fit up front than churn a month in.
+We'd rather you know the fit up front than churn a month in.
 Here's the line.

 A great fit if you want to